smart-data-models/data-models/guidelines.md

     [Open311](http://www.open311.org/) for civic issue tracking or
     [Datex II](http://www.datex2.eu/) for transport systems.

+## Payload validation

+-   The schemas defined here are aimed to validate key-values representation of the payloads
+-   It means that it is possible to have arrays of relationships (something which is not allowed in NGSI-LD, although it could be implemented through the datasetId)

 ## Data types

 -   When possible reuse schema.org data types (`Text`, `Number`, `DateTime`,